 Through the first three quarters of FFY2020, auditors have conducted over 600 audits and are on pace to complete over 800 audits, meeting or exceeding our goals set for FY2020, the first year of our multi-year eCVSP.
 Investigators are expected to increase the number of completed New Entrant Audits in 2021 and again in 2022.
 In past years, ACES auditors had been spending approximately 40% of their work time conducting New Entrant audits.
 The number of audits conducted has been increasing over the years to where auditors now spend approximately 85% of their time on New Entrant audits.
 This percentage is expected to be maintained over the remaining two years.
 Grant funding will be utilized to ensure that Maryland auditors complete all New Entrant safety audits within the statutory twelve month or 120 day time frames after new carrier entry.
 In most cases, ACES auditors attempt to complete all non-passenger motor carrier New Entrant audits within 90 days after entry.
 All audits will be completed thoroughly and efficiently, with proper monitoring and oversight, to ensure that all program participants are in full compliance with all commercial motor vehicle safety and hazardous materials regulations.
 Overdue New Entrant Audits will be identified by the overdue list provided by FMCSA and by the list available through "NEWS."
-When a New Entrant audit is prioritized for completion.
+When a New Entrant audit is identified as being overdue, or with an approaching due date, the ACES Unit supervisor will contact the assigned investigator to ensure that the audit is prioritized for completion.
 The supervisor will closely monitor those identified audits and will conduct follow-up inquiries with the investigator.
 The supervisor with ensure that program deficiencies are identified quickly and changes made to maintain effective and efficient audits.